 Many of the rules affecting private renters have been temporarily changed as part of the response to the ongoing COVID-19 emergency.
 During this time, Ealing Council is working hard to ensure that local landlords and tenants understand the new protections.

-The measures include a three-month suspension of evictions from private rented accommodation in place until 18 June.
+The measures include the suspension of evictions from private rented accommodation in place until at least 23 August.
 No new possession proceedings are allowed during the crisis and all ongoing cases have been suspended the same date.
 This means that no evictions can legally take place during this period.
 Landlords can still serve eviction notices, but they must give three months’ notice if they intend to seek possession for any reason.
 More information can be found here.

 Tenants are still liable for their rent and should pay as usual, but financial support is available for those who need it.
 If you think you will have difficulty paying rent, speak to your landlord at the earliest possible opportunity.
 Once the emergency is over, landlords and private renters should work together to resolve disputes and arrears, taking into account tenants’ individual circumstances.

 Buy-to-let lenders can offer a mortgage holiday of up to three months to private landlords whose tenants have been affected by COVID-19.
 This is on the understanding that landlords will offer a similar rent holiday to their tenants.
 Find out more here.